Can Mold Cause a Skin Rash?

 - skin rashes

-Are your symptoms from toxic mold?
+Is your rash from mold?
 Take our questionnaire to find out!

-Don’t assume that your home is safe!
+Don’t assume that your home is safe from mold!
 It’s estimated that more than 50% of all buildings in the United States are water damaged.
-That includes both residential and commercial buildings.
+This statistic includes both residential and commercial buildings.

-Your eyes and nose are not the most reliable way to tell if there is water damage in a building.
-All too often, dampness and the resulting mold growth occurs in areas you can’t see.
-This includes parts of your home like attics, crawl spaces, or HVAC systems.
+Your eyes and nose are not the most reliable way to tell if there is water damage in a building. ,Dampness and the resulting mold growth occurs too often in areas you can’t see.
+This includes parts of your home like attics, crawl spaces, or HVAC (central air conditioning) systems.

 To accurately find out whether your home has water damage, you need specialized testing.
 I go into detail about how to accurately test your home for mold here.

-The symptoms of mold sickness are a mile long.
-And if you include the condition known as Chronic Inflammatory Response Syndrome (CIRS) the list grows longer still.
-CIRS is a common cause of complex, poorly understood medical conditions like chronic fatigue syndrome and fibromyalgia.
+The symptoms of mold sickness are unfortunately endless .
+When you include the condition known as Chronic Inflammatory Response Syndrome (CIRS), the list grows longer still.
+CIRS can cause medical conditions like chronic fatigue syndrome and fibromyalgia.

 Flourish Clinic specializes in the treatment of CIRS and mold sickness.
 Learn more!